databrickslabs/ucx/docs/logic.md

 To crawl the permissions, we use the following logic:
 1. Go through the list of all crawlers.
 2. Get the list of all objects of the given type.
-3. For each callable, generate a callable that will return a `PermissionInventoryItem`.
+3. For each object, generate a callable that will return a `PermissionInventoryItem`.
 4. Execute the callables in parallel
 5. Collect the results into a list of `PermissionInventoryItem`.
 6. Save the list of `PermissionInventoryItem` into a Delta Table.